openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### binarization_args.num_workers

 Number of worker subprocesses when running binarizers.
 More workers can speed up the preprocessing but will consume more memory.
+0 means the main processing doing everything.

 #### visibility